Calogera Chiarello's Ancestors

 ~<^>~

-Giovanni and Rosa had at least four children — Salvadore born on January 11, 1861, who married in Sciacca Paola Dimino, then came to America, and died in New York on September 6, 1932; Gaetano born on February 3, 1864, and died in Sciacca at 11 years old on February 24, 1875; Accursio born on November 8, 1866, married in Sciacca Anna Chiarello, and died there at age 42 on October 16, 1909; and ancestor Calogera.
-Some researchers say that there was a son named Bruno who had a daughter named Anna, but no documentation has been found to confirm this.
+Only four mother church baptism records have been found for the children of Joannis Chiarello and Rosa Turturici as follows — Salvadore, named after his paternal grandfather was born on January 11, 1861, baptized the next day as Salvator Francisus Accursius, married in Sciacca Paola Dimino, then came to America, and died in New York on September 6, 1932; Gaetano, named after his maternal grandfather, was born and baptized as Gaetanius Joseph Aloysius on February 3, 1864, and died in Sciacca at 11 years old on February 24, 1875; Accursio born on November 7, 1866, was baptized as Accursius Angelus the next day, married in Sciacca Anna Chiarello, and died there at age 42 on October 16, 1909; and ancestor Calogera, who was named after her paternal grandmother.
 On his children’s birth records and on his death record, Giovanni’s occupation is listed as Marinaio, which means he was a sailor or fisherman.

 The family legend is that Giovanni and Rosa died in a fire in Sciacca, and their children were placed in an orphanage.
-Giovanni’s death record dated March 4, 1871, is found in the Sciacca Civil Registration (Tribunale), 1861-1929, Vol 185, Registro Degli Atti Di Morte.
+Giovanni’s civil death record dated March 4, 1871, is found in the Sciacca Civil Registration (Tribunale), 1861-1929, Vol 185, Registro Degli Atti Di Morte.
 This death record lists Giovanni’s parent's names and wife’s name, but there isn’t a cause of death.
-(Mouse over and click on image left to enlarge in a new window/tab.)
+(Mouse over and click on his civil death record middle left to enlarge in a new window/tab.)
+His mother church burial record is dated a day before the civil record, March 3rd, so he probably died and was buried on March 3, 1871, and it was recorded in the civil register the next day.
+(Mouse over and click on his Latin burial record lower right to enlarge in a new window/tab.)
+This burial record lists him as Joannus Chiarello spouse of Rosa Turturici, son of Salvatore and Calogera Verde, 38, but he was already 39 when he died.

 ~< Back to Chart >~